-These financial statements reflect the net assets held in trust and activity for the estates and trusts administered by the PGT.
+These financial statements reflect the net assets held in trust and activity for the trusts and estates under administration by the PGT.
+This collection of accounts is now reported as Trusts and Estates Administered by the PGT and was reported in prior year financial statements as Estates and Trusts Administered by the PGT.
 Separate financial statements have been prepared for the PGT Operating Account, which report the recoveries from fees, funding from the Province of British Columbia, and the operating and capital expenses of the PGT.